jmduke/jmduke-jekyll/_posts/2019-03-25-solvable-problems-in-a-mid-stage-side-project.md

 layout: post
 title: solvable problems in a mid-stage side project
 ---
+I'm interested in the domain of things that we know are bad but don't do anything to improve, due to inertia/friction/inability/cost.
+Solutions to these problems tend to be extremely high-return in retrospect, and always come with the feeling of *why didn't we do that sooner?*

-A periodically updated list of solvable (but not yet solved) things in Buttondown.
+As such, here is a periodically updated list of solvable (but not yet solved) things in Buttondown.
 I'll add to this list (and cross off the things that are done) over time.

 1. Database migrations are painful.
 Not even *complex* migrations: "add column `Subscriber.foo`, backfill it based on `Subscriber.bar`, and then delete `Subscriber.bar`" is a genre of Django migration that always ends poorly, because it takes like twenty minutes and then something explodes.
 2. I have ~zero front-end tests because every time I try to figure out how to do component testing in Vue I grow a gray hair.
 This results in a lot of silently broken/janky components.